-This is the final stage of the lateral movement kill chain–and the one that’s most important to protecting you or your clients’ data.
-This is because once cyberattackers have accessed your systems, detecting and stopping them can be nearly impossible.
+This is the final stage of the lateral movement kill chain–and the one that’s most important to protect you or your clients’ data.
+Once cyberattackers have accessed your systems, detecting and stopping them can be nearly impossible.

 SentinelOne can end all lateral movement attacks by protecting your network through AI and automation at every stage of the lifecycle threat.
 As the first and only XDR vendor to participate and lead the ATT&CK Deception Evaluation, their Singularity XDR platform demonstrates the most powerful, autonomous XDR platform, reducing the enterprise attack surface across human, device, and cloud attack surfaces.

-Singularity XDR provides an effective combination of prevention, protection, detection, and deception capabilities to stop attackers early whether they are attempting to establish a beachhead inside the network or compromising identity data to move laterally, escalate privileges, and acquire targets.
+Singularity XDR provides an effective combination of prevention, protection, detection, and deception capabilities to stop attackers early, whether attempting to establish a beachhead inside the network or compromising identity data to move laterally, escalate privileges, and acquire targets.
 Get a Demo of SentinelOne.

-Lateral movement can also be attributed to two main causes: a live attacker traversing a network, or malicious code with automatic spreading abilities such as a worm.
-The techniques to perform lateral movements can include utilizing exploits such as the EternalBlue SMB exploit, using remote desktop protocols, using harvested credentials with tools/interfaces like Powershell and WMI, and executing code on a remote machine.
+Lateral movement can also be attributed to two main causes: a live attacker traversing a network, or malicious code with automatic spreading abilities, such as a worm.
+The techniques to perform lateral movements can include utilizing exploits such as the EternalBlue SMB exploit, remote desktop protocols, harvested credentials with tools/interfaces like Powershell and WMI, and executing code on a remote machine.

-Given that the vast majority of the above techniques are fileless methods, most traditional security controls have a hard time identifying an attacker or a piece of code moving within a network.
-The stealthy nature of these attacks make them highly efficient and lucrative for the attacker, as well as allow mass infections.
+Given that most of the above techniques are fileless methods, most traditional security controls have a hard time identifying an attacker or a piece of code moving within a network.
+The stealthy nature of these attacks make them highly efficient and lucrative for the attacker and allows mass infections.
 To prevent lateral movement attacks, it’s essential to understand why attackers use the lateral movement technique.